simonem/PhD_Thesis/research.md

 During twelve weeks spent at the MIT SENSEable City Lab I investigated the design and production of a tangible interface to promote user engagement and reflection about urban-mobility data under the supervision of professor Carlo Ratti.
 The work has been has been displayed to the public in two exhibitions: “Wave” currently held in Paris and “CNR Internet Festival” held in Pisa, Italy.\todo{these two paragraphs report on results. should be moved to another chapter?}

 ### Innovation
 Innovation benchmark how innovation has influenced other roles

 Besides academic research the work in this thesis is characterised by an innovation approach.
-I co-authored five *declaration of inventions* registered at the NTNU Technology Transfer AS[^tto], an idea accelerator affiliated with NTNU.
-Those inventions are outcome of the work in P1, P3, P4.
-In order to asses the market value for the *inventions* I met several companies which showed interest, in different ways, in bringing a contribution for the commercialisation of my PhD work results.
-In November 2014 one of the invention won 150.00NOK (~22.000USD)  from NTNU Discovery [^discovery] fund as initial seed to commercialise the idea.
+I co-authored five *declaration of inventions* registered by NTNU Technology Transfer AS[^tto], an innovation facilitator affiliated with NTNU.
+The documents, formalising description and contributors for the inventions, poses the grounds for considering patenting and commercialising the research outcome of this PhD work.

-The timeline of the different activity performed during the PhD work is depicted in Figure X. In the following I provide a description of settings, methods and techniques for the user studies performed and for the design and prototype iterations.

-### Description of key field studies
-The design process began with an ethnographic study performed during a simulation la maxi emergency held in October 2011.

-## Prototypes

-current methods hardily applicable: cannot observe real emergencies, prototypes must robust, hard to have access to users, different roles and politics

-research activities:
-* literature review
-* user studies
-* design
-* hw/sw prototypes development
-* evaluations
-* dissemination of research
-* commercialisation of results
-* project meetings and management
+In order to asses the market value for the *inventions* I ran technology benchmarks reported in Appendix X\todo{should I add benchmarks and DOFIs in appendix?}.
+Benchmark results were also useful for selecting specific technologies and tools to be employed in the production of prototypes.
+I also met several representatives from the interests, showing research outcomes and demoing prototypes.
+Moreover I run technology benchmarks

+In November 2014 one of the invention won 150.00NOK (~22.000USD)  from NTNU Discovery [^discovery] fund to continue innovation work after the completion the PhD.

 [^tto]: NTNU Technology Transfer - http://tto.ntnu.no